sematext/docs/docs/integration/kubernetes.md

 ## Troubleshooting

 If you are having trouble sending metrics, try out the latest version of the [Sematext Agent](../agents/sematext-agent/installation/).
-Additionally, make sure to check out the [Agents Information panel](https://sematext.com/docs/fleet/#agent-information-panel) for any errors, and refer to our [Sematext Monintoring FAQ](https://sematext.com/docs/monitoring/spm-faq/) for useful tips.
+Additionally, make sure to check out the [Agents Information panel](https://sematext.com/docs/fleet/#agent-information-panel) for any errors, and refer to our [Sematext Monitoring FAQ](https://sematext.com/docs/monitoring/spm-faq/) for useful tips.

 ### Cluster Roles / RBAC Rules